 Parents must not interrupt a teacher during class time, which includes arrival and dismissal time.
-Instead, parents may make an appointment in person, leave a message in the office or email the teacher directly.
-Messages will be answered within 48 hours.
+Instead, parents may make an appointment in person, leave a message with the school office, or email the teacher directly.
+Teachers are directed to make reasonable efforts to respond to any messages within 48 hours.
+Delays may occur over weekends and holidays/vacations.
 In the case of an urgent message, the office should be contacted.
 Parents and students should never call a teacher at home or on his or her cell phone.